 The combination of green roofs and solar panels does seem to yield significant benefits.
 A green roof does not only conserve energy and reduce the workload for the solar system, but also increases energy output.
 The extra performance boost will help offset the cost of the green roof and the solar panels on top of it, which in the long run will lower solar panels cost.

-Mathias Aarre Mæhlum is a freelance blogger and in his spare time works for Energy Informative.
-This is a site where people can learn more about solar panels and other green technologies including wind turbines and geothermal heating/cooling systems.
-Homeowners will find a lot of tips on how to improve energy efficiency in their home.
+Energy Informative is a site where people can learn more about solar panels and other green technologies including wind turbines and geothermal heating/cooling systems.
+Homeowners will find a lot of tips on how to save on electricity bills in their home.